z0sun/deployment5.1/README.md

 git merge second
 git push`

-During this step edits to the Jenkins file were split between two branches and in order for the Jenkins agents to work in the next step `awsDeploy` and `awsDeploy2` tags were used in the Jenkins agents configuration.
+During this step edits to the Jenkins file were split between two branches and for the Jenkins agents to work in the next step `awsDeploy` and `awsDeploy2` tags were used in the Jenkins agents configuration.
 The repo was split into a [Main][https://github.com/z0sun/deployment5.1/blob/second/Main%20Branch.png] and a [Second][https://github.com/z0sun/deployment5.1/blob/second/Second%20Branch.png] branch.

 6. In this build two Jenkins agents were utilized on each instance the application was deployed on.
 Here are the steps to create your nodes:
 `    Select "Build Executor Status"